International Health Regulations (IHR)

 Amendments to the IHR

-Switzerland will only determine whether it agrees with the results of the present IHR amendment process once the negotiations have been concluded and the final amended document has been compiled.
-Switzerland will continue to have sovereignty over its own health policy and over the measures required in the event of a PHEIC, as well as in the event of a pandemic.
+Switzerland will continue to retains full sovereignty over its own health policy and over the measures required during a PHEIC, as well as during a pandemic.

 Top of page